J&K Bank Shareholders Approve New Independent Director and Chairman Remuneration

 Chairman's Remuneration

-The second resolution addresses the remuneration for the Non-Executive Part-Time Chairman of the bank.
-The proposed package includes:
+The second resolution, addressing the remuneration for the Non-Executive Part-Time Chairman of the bank, has received overwhelming support with 99.99% of shareholders voting in favor.
+The approved package includes:

 Component Details